wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

             self._callbacks.append({'method': callback, 'details': False})
 ```

-## Parametric typing & Generics {#gnerics}
+## Parametric typing & Generics {#generics}

-[Generics](https://mypy.readthedocs.io/en/stable/generics.html) are types that can be passed options
+[Generics](https://mypy.readthedocs.io/en/stable/generics.html) are types that can be passed
-to ensure a useful definition.
-For example, it’s good to know your method receives a list, but it’s
+parameters to ensure a useful definition.
+For example, it’s good to know your method receives a
-not super useful if you don’t know what said list contains.
-So you can pass options to the `list`
+list, but it’s not super useful if you don’t know what said list contains.
+So you can pass options
-type to specify its contents (eg. `list[int | str]`).
-You can create custom ones, but a lot of
+to the `list` type to specify its contents (eg. `list[int | str]`).
+You can create custom ones, but
-builtin ones exist eg.:
+a lot of builtin ones exist eg.:

 ### Generic built-in collections {#built-in-generics}